Three mornings, soon

 Why this matters for the business

-Return to the two vignettes, because they are the business case.
+Return to the two opening scenes, because they are the business case.

 The enterprise side is a leverage story.
-Recall the sales lead from the opening, typing "when a deal closes in Salesforce, kick off the onboarding project in Asana and announce it in Slack."
-That rule took one sentence because all three products were connected capabilities inside the same assistant, Claude or ChatGPT, instead of three products with three logins and three automation tools.
-Multiply that by every pairing of tools an organization owns and you see what disappears: the per-tool automation layer, the integration middleware, the training for each vendor's bespoke agent.
-One assistant, every connected capability, compounding.
-The organizations that get that leverage first will get it through the vendors that showed up as MCP-native capabilities first.
+Recall the sales ops lead from the opening, typing "when a deal closes in Salesforce, kick off the onboarding project in Asana and announce it in Slack."
+That took one sentence because all three products were connected capabilities inside the same place, ChatGPT or Claude, instead of three products with three logins and three different agent platforms.
+Multiply that across every pair of tools a company owns and you see what disappears.
+The per-tool automation layer.
+The integration middleware.
+The training for each vendor's own agent.
+One place, every connected capability, compounding.
+And you get that leverage through whichever vendors plugged in first, so it pays to be early.

 Where this goes